Skip to main content

 Rejections

-A feedback mechanism is used when submitted work fails to meet fire safety standards, such as incomplete sealant application or incorrect product usage.
-Enables the supervisor to issue corrective instructions directly to operatives, ensuring installations meet standards like ASFP TGD or manufacturer installation guides.
+A feedback mechanism is used when submitted work fails to meet standards, such as incomplete installation or incorrect material usage.
+Enables the supervisor to issue corrective instructions directly to operatives, ensuring installations meet building codes or manufacturer installation guides.

 Reports